“Don’t tell me the moon is shining; show me the glint of light on broken glass.”

 When the details won’t advance the plot.
 We don’t need to watch your character work through a bit of complicated code while waiting for important information from his colleague.
 If there isn’t something in that code that will advance the plot, leave it out.
 No matter how smart it makes you sound.

 When you need to write an action or fight scene.
 The pace of an action or fight scene should be fast and adding too many details can slow it down.
 Show the important details, and tell what isn’t.

 When you want to minimize the importance of a particular detail.
 This shows a reader that this detail is not something they need to remember.
-Minimizing that importance of an important detail can also be a cool foreshadowing trick.
+Minimizing that importance of an important detail can also be a foreshadowing trick.

+Showing a telling scene, will slow down the pace of your book.
 There is, however, one place in your writing where you should always show and not tell: when you’re talking about character emotions.
 We’ll talk about that next week.